PackagePages/LaravelPackage.com/docs/11-middleware.md

 }
 ```

 The route middleware groups of a Laravel application are located in the `App\Http\Kernel` class.
-When applying this approach, you need to be sure that the consumer(s) of this package have the certain middleware group defined in their application.
+When applying this approach, you need to be sure that this package's users have the specific middleware group defined in their application.

 ## Feature Testing Middleware

-Regardless of the fact that we registered the middleware globally or route specifically, we can test that the middleware is indeed applied when making a request.
+Regardless of whether we registered the middleware globally or route specifically, we can test that the middleware is applied when making a request.

 Add a new test to the `CreatePostTest` feature test, in which we'll assume our non-capitalized title will be capitalized after the request has been made.